5 Days in Florence, Italy Itinerary

 Outdoor Street Market & Indoor Food Market

 The outdoor market is a block (or two?) lined with street vendors selling their goods, mostly leather and gifts/souvenirs.
 Be warned, the workers are very aggressive and you’re pretty much being pandered to the entire time.
-It’s worth a look though, and you can find some cute “leather” purses to bring home.
+It’s worth a look though, and you can find some cute leather purses or bags to bring home.

 Piazza della Repubblica

 Another pretty city square to stop and rest for a bit is the Piazza della Repubblica which is known for its colorful carousel in the center.
-There’s also lots of shops and restaurants surrounding the square; great for people watching.
+There’s also lots of shops and restaurants surrounding the square; great for sitting with a glass of prosecco and people watching.

 Tornabuoni Street